emmafornash/PokeScraper/README.md

 1. Clone this project
 2. Install dependencies above - `pip install beautifulsoup4`
 3. Run `scraper.py`
-4. After a delay of ~70 seconds with the default workers, a file named `list.txt` will contain all the collected data.
+4. After a delay of ~70 seconds with the default number of workers, a file named `list.txt` will contain all the collected data.

 ## Known issues